-Resolution 2 seeks shareholder approval for the Directors' Remuneration Report, other than the part containing the Directors' Remuneration Policy.
+Resolution 2 seeks shareholder approval of the Directors' Remuneration Report, other than the part containing the Directors' Remuneration Policy.
 This resolution is advisory in nature, meaning that payments and benefits made or promised to Directors would not have to be repaid or withheld should the resolution not be passed.
-The Directors' Remuneration Report can be found on pages 77 to 91 of the Annual Report and Accounts 2016 and gives details of the Directors' remuneration for the year ended December 31, 2016.
-The Company's Auditors, PricewaterhouseCoopers LLP, have audited those parts of the Directors' Remuneration Report that are required to be audited and their report can be found on pages 97 to 103 of the Annual Report and Accounts 2016.
+The Directors' Remuneration Report can be found on pages 75 to 91 of the Annual Report and Accounts 2019 and gives details of the Directors' remuneration for the year ended December 31, 2019.
+The Company's Auditor, PricewaterhouseCoopers LLP, has audited those parts of the Directors' Remuneration Report that are required to be audited and their report can be found on pages 97 to 106 of the Annual Report and Accounts 2019.